UC-CAMEO/UC-CAMEO.github.io/_publications/paper2.md

 ---
-title: "Data-Driven Model Construction for Anisotropic Dynamics of Active Matter"
+title: "[2] Gu, M., Fang, X., & Luo, Y. (2023).
+Data-driven model construction for anisotropic dynamics of active matter.
+PRX Life, 1(1), 013009."
 collection: publications
 permalink:
 excerpt: #'This paper is about the number 1.
 The number 2 is left for future work.'